psb/bucklescript.github.io/docs/common-data-types.md

 ### Bool

-Since BuckleScript 3, OCaml/Reason bool now compile to JS boolean.
+Since BuckleScript 3, OCaml/Reason bool now compiles to JS boolean.

 ## Non-shared Data Types

-Record, variant (including `option` and `list`), object and others can be exported as well, but you should **not** rely on their internal representation on the JS side.
-Aka, don't grab a BS list and start manipulating its structure on the JS side.
+Record, variant (including `option` and `list`), object and others can be exported as well, but you should **not** rely on their internal representation on the JS side; i.e., don't grab a BS list and start manipulating its structure on the JS side.

 However, for record and variant, we provide [generation of converters and accessors](generate-converters-accessors.md).
-Once you convert e.g. a record to a JS object, you can naturally use them on the JS side.
+Once you convert a record to a JS object, for example, you can naturally use them on the JS side.

 For list, use `Array.of_list` and `Array.to_list` in the [Array](https://reasonml.github.io/api/Array.html) module. `option` will be treated later on.

 ### Design Decisions

-As to why we don't compile list to JS array or vice-versa, it's because OCaml array and JS array share similar characteristics: mutable, similar read/write performance, etc. List, on the other hand, is immutable and has different access perf characteristics.
+As to why we do not compile an OCaml list to a JS array, or vice-versa, it is because an OCaml list is immutable and has different access performance characteristics compared to a JS array.
+However, an OCaml array and a JS array share similar characteristics - mutability, similar read/write performance, etc. - and so an OCaml array is compiled to a JS array.

 The same justification applies for records.
-OCaml records are fixed, nominally typed, and in general doesn't work well with JS objects.
+OCaml records are fixed, nominally typed, and, in general, do not work well with JS objects.
 We do provide excellent facilities to bind to JS objects in the [object section](object.md).

 <!-- TODO: playground link -->